By Bethany Grzesiak

 Personally, when this revelation first occurred to me I thought, “Huh?”
 Differing parts of the world thousands of miles apart created similar beliefs and allegories for their people.
 I can only give the explanation I have come to understand: because we all feel, we all experience, we all seek.
 Original thought is hard to come by when individuals in the committee are cut from the same cloth known as humanity.
 This brief observation of religious parallels is the tip of the iceberg.
 It only gets more eerie (or perhaps enlightening?) the deeper you dig.

 Millennials, I’m speaking to you for two reasons: First, because I am a proud member of the generation, and second, because I know all too well the desperation to make sense of the messes life has by now thrown at you.
-With that, I will conclude: no matter what kind of funny looking outfit your parents dressed you in, or what religion decided to claim you, with every once of my being I encourage you to keep searching.
+With that, I will conclude: no matter what kind of funny looking outfit your parents dressed you in, or what religion decided to claim you, with every ounce of my being I encourage you to keep searching.
 Put comfort at risk and set forth.
 You may come back satisfied with your spiritual affiliation since birth, but the journey will forever change your outlook on this world and your place within it.